 After I lost my amazing dog Max I decided that I probably wouldn’t have another as the pain and grief after losing him I felt was unbearable, so I couldn’t face ever putting myself through that again.

-Six years later I became a mother to Violet who was born with a heart defect and had to be rushed into open heart surgery at four days old, the stress and anxiety during those nine hours she was under the knife was at the time I thought unbearable, so we were relieved afterwards when we were told her heart was a perfect fix.
+Six years later I became a mother to Violet who was born with a heart defect.
+She had to be rushed into open heart surgery at four days old, the stress and anxiety during those nine hours she was under the knife was at the time I thought unbearable.
+We were so relieved afterwards when we were told her heart was a perfect fix.

 Every time she had to go to hospital for a heart check up of course we were stressed again praying all would be ok and it always was, until she was rushed into hospital with suspected pneumonia in September 2016.
-The anxiety during those ten days in hospital was again almost unbearable and I think I even told friends that there was nothing worse than watching your child poorly, being tortured whilst doctors inject them/take samples and attach them to drips and there being nothing you can do to take the pain away from them.
+The anxiety during those ten days in hospital was again almost unbearable.
+I even told friends that there was nothing worse than watching your child poorly.
+Being tortured whilst doctors inject them/take samples and attach them to drips and there being nothing you can do to relieve their pain.

 Then suddenly she died.
 Our precious daughter died.
 We then discovered a totally new level of pain and heartache that we had never even come close to before.
-Every other type of “heartache” I had experienced in my life until this moment paled into comparison.
-I actually felt my world had truly come to an end and the pain then and now is still sometimes unbearable but bear it we do, as we have no choice in the matter.
-It is indescribable to anyone who hasn’t gone through it and an unimaginably scary though to those of you who have children who are alive.
+Every other type of “heartache” I had experienced in my life until this moment paled in comparison.
+I actually felt my world had truly come to an end and the pain then and now is still sometimes unbearable.
+But bear it we do, as we have no choice in the matter.
+It is indescribable to anyone who hasn’t gone through it and unimaginably scary to those of you who have children who are alive.

 Anyway within six months of Violet’s death I discovered that not only do I have a metaphorical “broken heart” but I was diagnosed with an actual physical broken heart too.
-It was discovered that I have what they call an ASD or hole in between the top two chambers of my heart so I now have truly broken heart both physically and emotionally.
+It was discovered that I have what they call an ASD or hole in between the top two chambers of my heart.
+I have a truly broken heart both physically and emotionally.
 How ironic?